| | |

 9 Best Things to Do in Nome, Alaska: Go Beyond Gold

-In this blog post, we’ll explore some of the top things to do in Nome, Alaska.
+In this blog post, we’ll explore some of the top things to do in Nome, Alaska, a famous gold rush town.
 Go beyond gold history and the Iditarod to learn about all of the other unique things to do.
 Make the most out of your visit to this remarkable destination.

 “There’s a million dollars out there that could be yours,” the guy at the table behind me says.